flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 [arxiv](https://arxiv.org/abs/2404.16958)

 To give a quick idea of the work: The paper analyzes how metrics behave depending on factors like how often a class appears (prevalence) and the model’s tendency to predict certain classes (classifier bias).
-Metrics analyzed: Accuracy, macro Recall and Precision, F1, weighted F1, macro F1, Kappa, MCC.
+Metrics analyzed: Accuracy, macro Recall and Precision, F1, weighted F1, macro F1, Kappa, Matthews Correlation Coefficient (MCC).
 A finding, for instance, is that in a strict sense, only macro Recall is “balanced”.

 ## Detailed references